punksnotdev/INSTRUMENT/README.md

-INSTRUMENT is a library for musical live-coding inside SuperCollider.

-It provides a simple API useful for the creation of musical compositions from scratch, 'on the fly'.
+This tool is aimed at the creation of musical compositions from scratch, 'on the fly'.
 INSTRUMENT focuses on musical language: rhythm, harmony, melody, audio processing.

 INSTRUMENT also enables the connection of MIDI controllers with an easy interface that facilitates its mapping to different sound parameters.

-It's name is inspired by the famous documentary about Fugazi, furenku's favorite band.
+The name is inspired by Fugazi.

 INSTRUMENT is a voluntary independent open source initiative operating from the Mexican live coding underground